Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 and note you don't have to align the stuff as you type it -- but it will render aligned.
 I mean, you *can*, if you can't stand seeing sloppy-looking stuff, but you don't have to and it saves time & picky-ness.   [=

-__BUT__ -- you *do* have to put the two blank spaces at the end of each line, in order for it to render correctly in the browser after you `push`
+__BUT__ -- you *do* have to put the two blank spaces at the end of each line, in order for it to render correctly in the browser after you `push`...

+__AND__ -- you *do* have to have a blank line immediately before your table, or it will not render correclty in the browser, either!
 *(it looked fine without them in VSCode Preview!)*

+(<a href="https://help.github.com/en/articles/organizing-information-with-tables" target="_blank">more fine-tuning of tables -- GitHub-specific</a>)

 <br>